 Deep Healing Our Planet

 Just as we can be out of balance at the individual level, our families, communities, nation, and world can be out of balance and in need of deep healing.
-To be truly deep, healing must also examine and balance the environment – the people, the natural world, and the man-made structures – and how we are relating with it.
+To be truly deep, healing must also examine and balance the environment – the people, the natural world, and the man-made structures – and how we are relating to it.
 Our Culture On The Couch, Dr. Miller’s most recent book, explores healing at a global as well as at an individual and family/community level, and Healing Our Planet provides a set of experiences to help you participate in the healing process.

 Suggested Deep Healing (CD & MP3) Programs